mautic/mautic-zapier/README.md

 # Mautic Zapier Integration

-This integration integrates any Mautic instance with 1.100+ third party web services via the [Zapier](https://zapier.com) web automation service.
+This integration integrates a Mautic instance with 1.100+ third party web services via the [Zapier](https://zapier.com) web automation service.

 ## Requirements

-1. Mautic version 2.9.0 or newer with SSL - the basic authentication requires HTTPS to be secure.
+1. Mautic version 2.9.0 or newer with SSL - basic authentication requires HTTPS to be secure.
 3. Zapier account.
 Free or Paid.
 [View Zapier pricing](https://zapier.com/pricing/).

 ## Installation

 There is no need to install any additional plugin to your Mautic instance.
-Zapier works with the API and webhooks which is standard part of Mautic.
+Zapier works with the API and webhooks already available within Mautic.
 This Zapier integration use Basic Authentication to access Mautic API.
-It is disabled by default so enable it first.
+It is disabled by default so enable this first.

 1. Open the admin menu
 2. Go to Mautic's global configuration